KrofDrakula/spriteasm/README.md

 combined sprite sheets, split into 1024×1024 chunks (maximum allowed image size before downsampling occurs).

+The frames themselves are arranged left-to-right, top-to-bottom, in that order.

 This tool uses the node implementation of `canvas` to generate PNG sprite sheets.
 It also respects transparency of the original frames in the output.